Weliwita Sri Sanghikarama Tampita Viharaya (වැලිවිට ශ්රී සාංඝිකාරාම ටැම්පිට විහාරය)

 6. Weliwita Sri Sanghikaramaya

-The Tampita Viharaya at Weliwita Sri Sanghikaramaya is built on 20 granite stumps of 2 feet 9 inches high.
+The Tampita Viharaya at Weliwita Sri Sanghikaramaya is built on 20 granite stumps 2 feet 9 inches high.
 The viharaya is 14 feet 6 inches long and 9 feet wide.
-A 2 feet 6 inch circumambulating path is built around the image house with a timber railing.
-The roof is thatched with flat clay tiles typical of buildings of Kandyan era.
+A 2 feet 6-inch circumambulating path is built around the image house with a timber railing.
+The roof is thatched with flat clay tiles typical of buildings of the Kandyan era.
 A wooden flight of steps is built in front of the structure.
 Unfortunately attempts to restore statues and paintings by amateurs have botched the originality in them.
 The Hevisi Mandapaya is built on 4 brick pillars.
 The roof of this structure is thatched with calicut tiles suggesting that this part has been built at a later date.

 References